 Deltanji automatically controls concurrent development, ensuring that no changes are lost or inadvertently overwritten.
 Instances of concurrent development can easily be identified and branches can be merged if necessary.

-An editor can be interfaced with your Deltanji environment, meaning that changes are automatically recorded in the Deltanji database and objects can be checked in and out directly from the editor*.
+On InterSystems platforms the editors can be interfaced with your Deltanji environment, meaning that changes are automatically recorded in the Deltanji database and objects can be checked in and out directly from the editor.

 Understanding Your Environment

 Deltanji maintains a detailed audit trail of all changes and transfers.
 A complete record is available for each version of each object and for each date.